210927-JavaFS/Enviroment-Setup/README.md

 ### Step 4: Install Spring Tool Suite 4

-Skip down the manual install for installing the correct version of STS4 [here](#step-3:-install-spring-tool-suite-4).
+Skip down the manual install Step 3 for installing the correct version of STS4.
 By default Scoop will install the latest version of STS which we do not want.

 ### Step 5: Install Maven